Canvas-Painter/Group17-Project/README.md

 1. User can turn darkmode on and off.
 2. User can create a custom theme.
 Can turn it on and off.
 3. User can open the Standarized Syllabus, create a class, write out information, save and close the Standarized Syllabus, then open it again to see the same saved data.
+4. User can edit the Standard Syllabus, and then revert it by selecting "Update" button.

 ## Links